msv-lab/llm-play/README.md

 - [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) over supports
 - Differences between supports

-The difference can be exported with `--output` into either CSV or JSON formats (not a filesystem tree).
+The difference can be exported with `--output` into CSV format.

 ## Evaluation